chinni-123-157/Location-Based-Crop-Recommendation-System/README.md

 - If Ollama is unavailable, the app falls back to a local heuristic crop list so the UI still works.

 ## Developed By
-- Mandapaka Chinni Durga Vara Prasad
+- Mandapaka Chinni Durga Vara Prasad.
+- AIML Engineer